 Entertainments, Delights & Diversions

-At the FATHER CHRISTMAS STAGE sweet caroling rings out and Father Christmas himself holds court beside a great toy-bedecked tree, jovially inviting young lads and lasses to join him for a lasting holiday photo memento.
+At the FATHER CHRISTMAS STAGE sweet caroling rings out and Father Christmas himself holds court beside a great toy-bedecked tree, jovially inviting young lads and lasses to join him for a holiday photo memento.
 Children's fare abounds with the arrival of the Toy Parade and continues with Story Time.
 Children are chosen to participate in the Stark Ravens' Bold Tailor and the storytelling continues with Tales from Mother Goose.
-Lewis Carroll's stories come to life as the wee ones can have Tea with Alice and play Croquet with the Red Queen.
+Lewis Carroll's stories come to life as the wee ones can have Tea with Alice or play Croquet with the Red Queen.
 Just next door you'll also find THE PICCOLO PLAYHOUSE, where children will delight as The Piccolo Puppet Players present Mr. Punch and his lovely wife, Judy.
 You might encounter the students of Miss Twinkleton's Academy for Young Ladies learning the essentials of deportment, poise and charm; or visit FLOCKMOCKER'S WORKSHOP, where Prof. Phineas J. Flockmocker III will confound you with his curious inventions, dubious facts, and total disregard for conventional science.

 Stepping inside THE ADVENTURERS' CLUB elicits exciting tales of military and scientific exploits, as well as literary and artistic achievement.
 The Club's walls are replete with mementos of British conquest and exploration.
 Famous figures of the time congregate to discuss and demonstrate science, military adventure, literature and the arts.
 You might even see a member of the Royal Household!

-Pay a call on Mr. Dickens' family at THE DICKENS FAMILY PARLOUR.
-Visit with Mr. Dickens' family as well as characters from his novels, visiting performers and and occasionally the illustrious Mr. Dickens.
+Pay a call at the THE DICKENS FAMILY PARLOUR and visit with his family, characters from his novels, visiting performers and and occasionally even the illustrious author himself.
 Partake of festive parlour games, Christmas carols and sing-alongs, and observe a working Victorian kitchen.
 Even Mr. Scrooge comes by to pay his respects during the holiday season!

 Down by the Thames, sounds of raucous merriment draw the venturesome soul to MAD SAL'S DOCKSIDE ALE HOUSE, where Pipe & Bowl Morris perform lusty traditional dances celebrating beer, flirting, and the pleasures of country life; and the gentlemen of Brass Farthing lift a frothy good ale with their rollicking songs.
 The Friday Street Fellowship joins the musical festivities and the jolly tars of the Paddy West School of Seamanship troll out Songs of the Seven Seas.
 Patrons can sing along to rowdy favorites in the Broadside Music Hall Revue, in which comic artistes delivery side-splitting bawdy songs, and a brassy bevy of high-kicking beauties from across the Channel take to the stage in the wicked Le CanCan Bijou.